PowerSnail/PowerSnail.github.io/content/comsci/2016-11-10-drawing-plants.md

 Leaves are hard to draw, not because of the shape, but because leaves are designed to absorb light.
 It has to let the light in but little light out.

-Four things affects its appearance:
+Four things affect its appearance:

 - Surface
 - Thickness